jacopok/anomalies-visualization/README.md

 The video can be found [here](https://www.youtube.com/watch?v=OHl-aCvp6jQ).

+### Running the code

+The video and the picture can be reproduced by running the script `kepler.py`, as `python kepler.py`.
+Before doing so, one may install the necessary dependencies with `pip insall -r requirements.txt`.

+The conversion functions are tested in `test_conversion.py`; one may run the tests by running `pytest`.

 ### Definitions

 A generic eccentric orbit is described by an ellipse, with semimajor axis $a$ and semiminor axis $b$, so its points obey the equation